johanson/irur/irur/README.md

 ### Home Assistant

-Install the addon, make sure you to configure correct MQTT server credentials and topics for receiving and sending messages corresponding to your Tasmota configuration.
+Install the addon, make sure you to configure correct topic(s) for receiving and sending messages corresponding to your Tasmota configuration.
 You can use [MQTT Explorer](https://github.com/thomasnordquist/MQTT-Explorer) if you have problems figuring it out.
-Supports ingress and option to show in sidebar.
+HA provides MQTT broker's credentials automatically.
+Supports ingress and an option to show in sidebar.
 Come with ~150 icons.

 ### Configuration